v-brachetta/Debian12-GNOME/README.md

 # Info on metapackages of GNOME
 ### Debian12-GNOME_installinfo

 This small repository provides detailed information about the metapackages of GNOME available for the installation in Debian 12 Bookworm.
-Its purpose is to offer clear guidance to those interested in installing GNOME and to present a comprehensive list of packages associated with each metapackage.
+Its purpose is to offer clear guidance to those interested in installing GNOME by presenting a comprehensive list of packages associated with each metapackage.
 Furthermore, screenshots are included to assist users in understanding how their system will appear upon completing the installation.

 ## sudo apt-get install gnome-shell
 Installs only the GNOME Shell, which provides the main interface for the GNOME desktop environment.